 Individually, both TMS and ketamine treatments have been shown to offer some patients relief from treatment resistant depression symptoms.

-The combined approach yields the rapid onset of relief commonly experienced with ketamine infusions, with the longer-term benefits observed with TMS treatments.
-And, with fewer treatment sessions overall, patients are more likely to adhere to the ketamine protocol leading to the effective treatment of treatment-resistant depression with lasting remission.
+While some patients may respond to each therapy alone, ketamine harnesses the healing power of both treatments.
+The combined approach may yield more rapid onset of relief commonly experienced with ketamine infusions, coupled with the longer-term benefits observed with TMS treatments.
+And, with fewer TMS sessions needed, patients are more likely to adhere to the ketamine protocol leading to the more effective recovery from treatment-resistant depression.

 Learn More about Combined TMS and Ketamine Therapy for Treatment of Depression and Chronic Pain

-Typical temporary relief of symptoms from ketamine is two to seven days.
-However, with the combined TMS and ketamine therapy, patients are finding over two years of relief.
-Many have gotten to a place where they would be considered “recovered,” in that they are back to work, engaged with family and not using large doses of drugs or alcohol.
+With the combined TMS and ketamine therapy, patients are finding extended relief from treatment resistant illness.
+Many have gotten to a place where they would be considered “recovered,” in that they are back to work, engaged with family and may have reduced substance use.